jeromos55/Docker-projects/mern-docker/README.Docker.md

 - Monitor containers and restart as needed per the YAML config

-- So in summary, the docker-compose up command simplifies running multi-container Docker applications by automating the process of building, starting, and linking containers for the services defined in a docker-compose.yml file
+- So in summary, the `docker compose up` command simplifies running multi-container Docker applications by automating the process of building, starting, and linking containers for the services defined in a docker-compose.yml file

 Eventually we can see the frontend and backend running in the browser on the http://localhost:5173.